k8ty-app/k8tysaurus/k8tysaurus/mdocs/k8ty/cicd.md

 This site is set to deploy on every push to `main`!
 To accomplish thing, we need to perform several tasks:

-1. Run an `sbt` task to pre-proccess our md files via the scalametals/mdoc plugin.
+1. Run an `sbt` task to pre-process our md files via the scalameta/mdoc plugin.
 2. Run a `yarn` task to build the site.
 3. Run a `firebase` task to deploying to hosting via a CI token.

 ### sbt

 As elsewhere, we will use [sbt-extras](https://github.com/paulp/sbt-extras) to grab a script to install sbt, and anything else Scala related that we need!
 At that point, we need to run the tasks to preprocess the `docs` and `blog` -- which we can do in a one-liner: